MichelVos/rpi_cpu_infoscreen/README.md

 ## Introduction
-This is a simple small program to drive a product calle the RPi 1.6" CPUInfo Screen
-This product basically contains a nokia 5110 screen with a pcm8544 controller.
+This is a simple small program to drive a product called the RPi 1.6" CPUInfo Screen This product basically contains a Nokia 5110 screen with a pcm8544 controller.

 ## The hardware